Sign In

 • Are outpatients (not staying in the hospital) or inpatients (staying in the hospital)

-WHEN do you use Veklury?
+When do you use Veklury?

 Veklury should be given as soon as possible—no later than 7 days after your first symptoms appear.

-HOW do you get Veklury?
+How do you get Veklury?

 Veklury requires a prescription.
 The treatment is given as an intravenous (IV) infusion once a day for 3 days.